TAU-DB/ATENA-A-EDA/README.md

 These measures are based on the well known BLEU score, used for comparing sentences in image captions and machine translations (In our case the "sentence" is the sequence of views in the notebook).
 T-BLEU is more strict than Precision, since it also considers the prevalence of each view in the gold-standard set, as well as their order, by comparing subsequences of size `n` (rather than single views).
 We use `n` between 1 to 3 for T-BLEU-1 through T-BLEU-3.

 #### 5. EDA-SIM:
-We use a dedicated distance metric devised in <a href="https://www.kdd.org/kdd2018/accepted-papers/view/next-step-suggestions-for-modern-interactive-data-analysis-platforms"> [Milo,Somech, KDD '18] </a>  to estimate the similarity for exploratory sessions (the source code is available on <a href = "https://github.com/TAU-DB/REACT-IDA-Recommendation-benchmark" GitHub repository </a>).
-EDA-SIM also considers the order of views yet allows for a fine-grained comparison of their content (i.e., almost identical views are considered ``misses'' in the above measures, yet EDA-SIM will evaluate them as highly similar).
+We use a dedicated distance metric devised in <a href= "https://www.kdd.org/kdd2018/accepted-papers/view/next-step-suggestions-for-modern-interactive-data-analysis-platforms"> [Milo,Somech, KDD '18] </a>  to estimate the similarity for exploratory sessions (the source code is available on <a href = "https://github.com/TAU-DB/REACT-IDA-Recommendation-benchmark" GitHub repository </a>).
+EDA-SIM also considers the order of views yet allows for a fine-grained comparison of their content (i.e., almost identical views are considered "misses'' in the above measures, yet EDA-SIM will evaluate them as highly similar).
 For the final EDA-Sim score, we compare the generated notebook to each of the Gold-Standard notebooks and take the maximal EDA-SIM score obtained.